fridayshoes/CV/README.md

 Mountain biking - Whatever the weather, you can find me on the trails of Epping Forest most weekends.

-Tennis - Still working on my Federer single-handed backhand.
+Tennis - Getting the perfect Federer single-handed backhand is still the dream.

 Kickstarter addict - Backed the first auto-follow drone, a portable tennis ball launcher and some retro-compatible lightguns.